Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 Lighting is architecture, not decoration.

 A single pendant or chandelier in a dark room doesn’t just illuminate.
 It sculpts.
 It decides what you see and, more critically, what you don’t.
 The shadows become structural.
 The corners recede into ambiguity.
 The room develops a depth it never had under flat, even light.
-Suddenly the space has foreground and background.
-It has mystery.
-It breathes.

 Glass elements catch and scatter light unpredictably.
 That unpredictability is the point.
 You want the room to shift as you move through it.
 You want the light on the dining table to be different from the light on the buffet table six feet away.
 Uniformity is the enemy of atmosphere.